 Quick Ratio = [Current Assets – Inventory – Prepaid expenses] / Current Liabilities

 - Accounts Payable: $10 Million

-This company has a liquidity ratio of 5.5, which means that it can repay its current liabilities 5.5 times-over using its most liquid assets.
-A rate above 1 strongly suggests that a business has enough cash or cash equivalents to pay expenses or loans and sustain its operations.
+This company has a liquidity ratio of 5.5, which means that it can pay its current liabilities 5.5 times-over using its most liquid assets.
+A ratio above 1 indicates that a business has enough cash or cash equivalents to cover its short-term financial obligations and sustain its operations.

 The formula in cell C9 is as follows = (C4+C5+C6) / C7

 This formula takes cash, plus securities, plus AR, and then divides that total by AP (the only liability in this example).